kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 ## Lattice Approximation

 As mentioned before, some of the process that you may want to approximate are Markovian data processes.
 These processes can only be approximated by a scenario lattice.
 All the nodes in the same stage in a lattice have the same children nodes.

 To approximate a Markovian data process, we use the function `LatticeApproximation`.
 This function takes the following inputs:

   - Branching structure,
   - Name of the function that generates samples,
   - Number of iterations to be performed, and
   - Dimension of the states of the nodes in the lattice.

 Lattice Approximation follows the same stochastic approximation process as for the scenario tree.
 The only difference is that, in each stage of a lattice, we find the closest lattice entry and use the sample generated to improve it.
 At the beginning, the lattice is not stable but with more and more iterations, the scenario lattice converges in probability and the resulting lattice can then be used for decision making process.

 All the probabilities in each stage of the lattice must sum up to 1.

 ### Example

 Consider the following example.
-We want to approximate a Gaussian random walk of 12 stages in 1 dimension with a scanario lattice with the branching structure of `1x3x4x5x6x7x8x9x10x11x12x13` and 1000000 iterations.
+We want to approximate a Gaussian random walk of 12 stages in 1 dimension with a scenario lattice with the branching structure of `1x3x4x5x6x7x8x9x10x11x12x13` and 1000000 iterations.

 ```julia
 julia> sol4 = LatticeApproximation([1,3,4,5,6,7,8,9,10,11,12,13],GaussianSamplePath,1000000,1);